-In 1912, Jay R. Monroe invented the commercial calculator and opened a factory in New Jersey for manufacturing and distribution.
+In 1912, Monroe invented the commercial calculator and opened a factory in New Jersey for manufacturing and distribution.
 Named after the inventor and founder, Monroe was a huge success!
 Monroe quickly became a household name with accounting and financial service professionals around the world.

 Headquarters: Bristol, PA